Affiliate links on Android Authority may earn us a commission. Learn more.

-Even if Hulu makes it easy to find documentaries, it’s not easy to find one you might be interested in watching.
-Documentaries cover a wide swath of topics, including politics, crime, and everything in between.
-To save you some time, we’ve rounded up the 10 best documentaries on Hulu you can watch right now — check them out below.
+Documentaries on Hulu cover a wide swath of topics, including politics, crime, and everything in between.
+To save you some time, we’ve rounded up the 12 best documentaries on Hulu you can watch right now — check them out below.

 Don’t already have Hulu?
 You can sign up for a free 30-day trial with the link below!